CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_api.md

 # Google Sheets API

-The common task that I can perform with the RESTful API will be:
+The task we can perform with the RESTful API will be:

 - Create spreadsheets
 - Read and write spreadsheets cell values
 - update spreadsheets formatting
 - Manage connected sheets

 ## Common terms

-Some common terms used in the API
+Some terms used in the API

 ### Spreadsheet

-It is the primary object and it contains multiple sheets, It has a unique ID `spreeadsheetId` made with letters, numbers, hyphens, and underscores, you can find it in the google sheet URL
+It is the primary object, and it contains multiple sheets.
+It has a unique ID `spreeadsheetId` made with letters, numbers, hyphens, and underscores.
+You can find it in the google sheet URL.

 ```python
 https://docs.google.com/spreadsheets/d/spreadsheetId/edit#gid=0